 We do our best to utilize remote monitoring of your solar energy system so you can get the most out of it.
-We receive alerts from SolarEdge daily that we investigate.
-Many of these alerts are resolved remotely.

-As with anything electronic, especially when it relies on a communication connection, there are limitations.
+However, as with anything electronic, especially when it relies on a communication connection, there are limitations.
 Although we do our best to stay on top of any alerts that your system may produce so we can proactively address them, the best way for you to get the most out of your system is for you also to monitor it at least once a month.

 Many cars today have a communication system that allows car companies to monitor them.
 However, if you purchase a new car and you see an alert on your dash, you can get the most out of the car by making sure the car dealer knows about it so they can address it.
 The same applies to solar.